Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 "Hahahahah....
 Ah, it seems you were hoping they would escape.
 Sadly, things didn't quite pan out your way, did they?"

 Lanz, with gritted teeth, "Because you cut him down!"
-M, watching their exchanges, slightly tightened her eyelids.
+M, watching their exchanges, slightly looked down.
+Mio's eyes were unfluttered{{footnote: Not a word in the dictionary, just "not fluttered" is the meaning.}}.

 Aggy: "Sorry, Noah.
 Guess we were dead weight after all!"{{footnote: Actually, one searched online for who's Aggy, who's Oggy, given that one still don't know until one searched.
 So, the one with dark hair (the most noticeable difference) is Aggy, and the one green hair Oggy.}}

 N prepared for another slash, "Did I not tell you?
 There's no hope.
 Now witness the result."
-The group prepared for his slash once more.
+The group prepared for him to slash at them, executing them therefore.
 Moments of concerns passed as they concentrated in silence.
-A long pause as he thought through it, he gave up slicing.
-"A sideshow...!"
+He thought for a really long time, with a really long pause in between, until he gave it up, announcing instead, "_A sideshow...!_"

 Noah: "What...?"